nashwaan/xml-js/README.md

 * **Reversible**:
  Whether converting xml→json or json→xml, the result should be convertable to its original form.

-* **Chnage Property Key Name**:
+* **Change Property Key Name**:
  Usually output of XML attributes are stored in `@attr`, `_atrr`, `$attr`, `$`, or `whatever` in order to avoid conflicting with name of sub-elements.
  This library store them in `attributes`, but most importantly, you can change this to whatever you like.

 * **Portable Code**:
- Written purely in JavaScript (this is default behavior, but this can be slow for very large XML text)
+ Written purely in JavaScript (this is default behavior, but this can be slow for very large XML text).

 * **Fast Code** (if required):
  With little effort, the underlying [sax engine](https://www.npmjs.com/package/sax) (based on JavaScript) can be sustituted with [node-expat engine](https://github.com/astro/node-expat) (based on VC++).

 * **Support Command Line**:
- To quickly convert xml or json files, use it as [script](https://docs.npmjs.com/misc/scripts) in package.json
+ To quickly convert xml or json files, use it as [script](https://docs.npmjs.com/misc/scripts) in package.json.

 * **Support Streaming**:
  ...

-### Compact vs Non-Compact
+## Compact vs Non-Compact

 Most XML parsers (including online parsers) convert `<a/>` to some compact result like `{"a":{}}` instead of non-compact result like `{"elements":[{"type":"element","name":"a"}]}`.